MrMarshall12/ip/AI.md

 AI was highly used to gather information from online resources, code completion, code refactoring, and GUI arrangement.

 ## Tools Used
-1. Google Gemini: Information gathering from online resources, e.g., Java documentation.
+1. Google Gemini: Information gathering from online resources, e.g., Java documentation, and image generation.
 2. IntelliJ built-in AI: Code completion and refactoring, GUI arrangement.

 ## Usage details